Learn about many of the available medications in our database.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 The recommended dose of trospium is 20 mg twice daily, at least one hour before meals or on an empty stomach.
-Lower daily doses may be needed for people with severe kidney function impairment and for people over the age of 75 years.
+Lower daily doses may be needed for people with severe kidney function impairment and for people 75 years and older.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is very important to take this medication exactly as prescribed.
 If you miss a dose of this medication, take your next dose at the usual time (on an empty stomach at least one hour before your next meal).
 Do not take a double dose to make up for a missed dose.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature and keep it out of the reach of children.